-The Campus Center houses a 25-yard/6-lane handicapped accessible swimming pool; a ten-person hot tub; a fitness center that includes 15 weight machines, free weights, exercise bikes, rowing machines, stair masters and Nordic tracks, two racquetball courts, and 12,000 square feet of gymnasium space with a tenth of a mile indoor track.
+The Campus Center houses a 25-yard/6-lane handicapped accessible swimming pool; a ten-person hot tub; a fitness center that includes 15 weight machines, free weights, exercise bikes, rowing machines, stair masters and Nordic tracks, two racquetball courts, and 12,000 indoor track.
 The Campus Bookstore, Snack Bar and Multipurpose Rooms are located in the Campus Center as well.
 Outdoor facilities offer jogging and cross country trails, and an outdoor volleyball court.
 Aerobics and the Bodywise Center for Health and Fitness program are available to students.